 You may also like: Schedule an appointment with one of these Black doctors.

 The 2019 Health Insurance Open Enrollment runs from November 1 – December 15, 2018.
 If you do not have health insurance through a job, Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or another source that provides qualifying health coverage, the Marketplace can help you get covered.

-Ohio has accepted federal funding to expand Medicaid to provide free or low-cost coverage for individuals and families with limited income, disabilities, and some other situations.
+Ohio has accepted federal funding to expand Medicaid to provide free or low-cost coverage for individuals and families with limited monthly income, disabilities, and some other situations.

 *Monthly income of 138% includes individuals who are at 133% FPL with a 5% disregard during eligibility calculations.
 Photo credit: Ohio Medicaid.

 You may also like: This checklist makes applying for healthcare easy.

 If you have employer-based insurance, you can buy a plan through the Marketplace, but you will pay full price unless your employer’s insurance does not meet certain standards.
 Most job-based plans meet the standards.

 If you have Medicare, you cannot switch to Marketplace insurance, supplement your coverage with a Marketplace plan, or buy a Marketplace dental plan.
 Learn about Medicare and the Marketplace.

 The cost and benefits of your health insurance depend on your household income for the year.
 Private insurance companies offer health insurance plans with a range of prices and features.

 Starting November 1, 2018, there are four ways you can apply: